 Record the tonnage and N and P content of all chemical fertiliser stocks on 1 January and 31 December and the tonnage and N and P content of chemical fertiliser imported in and exported off the farm during 20XX.
 This will allow NIEA to determine if you have complied with the chemical nitrogen restrictions.
-You can check compliance with this limit by using the N Max for Grassland Calculator for grass and the Crop Nutrient Recommendation Calculator for crops other than grass which are available at www.daera-ni.gov.uk.
-Alternatively you can check the limits in the NAP 2015-2018 and Phosphorus Regulations Guidance Booklet Section 6 for grassland and crops and use the worksheets in the NAP 2015-2018 and Phosphorus Regulations Workbook from page 40.
+You can check compliance with this limit by using the N Max for Grassland Calculator for grass and the Crop Nutrient Recommendation Calculator for crops other than grass which are available at www.dardni.gov.uk/onlineservices.
+Alternatively you can check the limits in the NAP 2015-2018 and Phosphorus Regulations Guidance Booklet pages 42 & 43 for grassland and pages 44-47 for crops and use the worksheets in the NAP 2015-2018 and Phosphorus Regulations Workbook from page 40.